 But let’s get into the nitty-gritty.
 This guide explains it all.

-What is the Fred Algorithm Update?
+What is Google’s Fred Algorithm Update?

 While Google remains vague about what this update specifically targeted, numerous SEOs report that Fred affected low-quality, ad-heavy sites with thin content and bad backlinks.